aniketmondal1210/Dice-Rolling-Simulator-using-Python/README.md

 📃 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License].

 👨‍💻 Author

-Your Name (replace this with your name or GitHub handle)
+Aniket Mondal or aniketmondal1210